Brusss/RStudio_Test/README.md

 # RStudio_Test

-This was written in GitHub
+This was written in Git\
-This was written in Rstudio
+Hub This was written in Rstudio